TOAST-DOCS/API-Gateway/en/console-guide.md

 1. On the **Stage** tab, select a stage.
 2. Select the **Setup** tab.
-3. In the Stage Tree screen, select path or method to apply to the Pre-Call API.
+3. In the Stage Tree screen, select the path or method to apply the Pre-call API.
-    - Pre-call API set for the path will be applied to all subdefined subpaths and submethods.
+    - Pre-call API set in a path is applied to all child paths and method calls defined under the path.
-    - Pre-call API set for the method will be applied when calling the said method, but Pre-call API set for the root path will not be applied.
+    - Pre-call API set in a method is applied when calling the method, but Pre-call API set in the root path is not applied.
-4. Activate (On) the Pre-Call API.
+4. Activate the Pre-call API.
     - Enter the method type and URL for Pre-call API.
         - If you specify the port directly in the URL, only ports 80, 443, 5000-12000 can be used.
-    - Cache time limit can be set to 86400 sec at maximum, and the response results are cached for the period specified by the entered number (sec).
+    - Cache time limit can be set to 86400 sec at maximum, and the response results are cached for the period specified by the entered number (seconds).
     - If the cache time limit it set to 0, response results for Pre-call API will not be cached and Pre-call API will be called for every request.

-> **[Note] Response Result Caching for Pre-Call API**
+> **[Note] Response Result Caching for Pre-call API**
 > Response results are only cached if Pre-call API’s response result code is 200.
 > If the response result code is not 200, response results will not be cached even if the cache time limit is set.